gaseri/website/docs/en/tutorials/gromacs/5-umbrella/index.md

 sampled.
 Umbrella sampling solves this by forcing the molecules to stay within a certain range of a set distance.

-At the end we'll use the GROMACS implementation of weighted histogram analysis (WHAM) to reconstruct the PMF.
+At the end, we'll use the GROMACS implementation of weighted histogram analysis (WHAM) to reconstruct the PMF.
 [An article on the Alchemistry wiki](https://www.alchemistry.org/wiki/Weighted_Histogram_Analysis_Method) discusses WHAM in the context of alchemical changes.
 Here our reaction